Holiday Terms & Conditions

 Bookings for extra services, such as taxis, ski lessons, massages, ski hire and childcare made on your behalf by Première Neige are subject to the terms and conditions laid down by the provider of the service and additional terms which may be laid down by Première Neige.
 Première Neige does not warrant the standard or performance of any extra services.
 You take full responsibility for satisfying yourself as to the quality and the provider’s ability to execute the services in advance and will address any grievance about the extra services by approaching the respective provider(s) directly.
 Premiere Neige is not liable for any third party services and your contract is directly with the external supplier.

 These terms and conditions and the contract to which they apply shall be governed by Scots Law and shall be subject to the non-exclusive jurisdiction of the Scottish courts.

 If difficulty arises during your holiday you should advise a resort manager of the Première Neige staff who will endeavour to resolve the difficulty.
 Should this not be possible, complaints should be addressed to The Directors, Première Neige Ltd, 30/1 Annandale Street Lane, Edinburgh, EH7 4LS, not later than 14 days from the end of your holiday.
 No liability can be accepted for any complaint not advised timeously in writing to Première Neige Ltd.

 - 13.1 Our Obligations

-In accommodation where WiFi is available, we will make all reasonable endeavours to ensure that this free service available 24 hours a day; however we will not be liable if for any reason the service is not available at any time or for any period.
+In accommodation where WiFi and/or satellite Television are available, we will make all reasonable endeavours to ensure that this free service is available 24 hours a day; however we will not be liable if for any reason the service is not available at any time or for any period.
 Broadband coverage in the Alps can be, and often is unreliable.
 Access to the service may be suspended at any time.
 If you require any assistance in relation to the service, you should contact our Concierge on FR: +33 (0) 4 79 06 30 55.

 - 13.2 Your Obligations